 Take a moment now to sit and write out two lists.
 One list should be a record of the new strengths and skills you have accumulated in the past year, the other should be a list of things that have not gone so well and actions where you have disappointed yourself.
 If this seems like a daunting task with a potentially never-ending list, then choose nine items for the first list and nine for the second (nine being the number of both Hagalaz and the World Tree).

 Your strengths list represents the qualities you would like to bring forward and build on in the next year.
 There are many ways in which you can ‘reinforce’ this list and ensure that your strengths bring you luck and further growth (rather than being lost).
-This year I will be keeping my list by my bed where I can see it.
-Another aspect of the ‘strengthening’ work I am doing at the moment is to honour my ancestors each evening (both blood line and spirit) by speaking their names and thanking them for their protection and guidance in my life.
+I found keeping my list by my bed where I could see it helpful; you can also put it on a vision board or book.
+Another aspect of this ‘strengthening’ is to honour your ancestors each evening (both blood line and spirit) by speaking their names and thanking them for their protection and guidance.
 The act of speaking their names strengthens our bond and I feel their presence strongly around my before I go to sleep (which is lovely).
 As I look at my list of strengths before I go to sleep, I know it is also being witnessed by my ancestors and is therefore resonating outwards through them.
-This form of sharing with the ancestors echoes the power of symbel rite I discussed last half-month for Wunjo.
+This form of sharing with the ancestors echoes the power of symbel rite discussed earlier in the year.
 Words, and the exchange of words, are hugely important magical acts in the northern tradition.

 The first thing to do with your ‘releasing’ list is to think ‘what have I learned from this’?
 Our experiences should not be wasted and sometimes the most negative times in our lives provide us with the greatest strength.
 You may already notice that some of the items in your ‘strengths’ list stem directly from the way you responded to mistakes or painful experiences – if you haven’t extracted the seeds of strength from your ‘releasing’ list, do that now and add them to your strengths list.
 Now look at your releasing list again and pinpoint for each one, the aspect of your own actions that you don’t want to bring forward into your future.
 There are, of course, many things we would like to change about the way other people and events manifest around us, but our locus of control is within ourselves and it is here that we must begin the cycle of change.

 Hagalaz is the rune of events which are outside our control, but it is also the rune that helps us find the strength to cope with them and so transform our futures.
 Let’s say you have been experiencing bullying.
 Your strengths list may include a very large number of positive qualities that you have brought to bear on the situation to cope with, or resolve it, while, in your weaknesses list you may simply wish to write ‘I felt like a victim’.
-The act of releasing this feeling ensures that you don’t carry the identity of ‘victim’ with you into the next year and so inadvertantly attract further negativity towards yourself.
+The act of releasing this feeling ensures that you don’t carry the identity of ‘victim’ with you into the next year.

 Write your ‘releasing’ list on biodegradable material such as paper or a slip of wood.
 Then take it to a place where there is running water.
 Read out each of the items you wish to release and either whisper ‘Hagalaz’ after each one or say ‘Mother Hel please accept these offerings, may they return to the waters and be cleansed from the present’.
 Drop the list into the water and know that these parts of your past have been released.

-This little ritual should be performed before the begining of the half-month of Isa on 28th November.
+This little ritual should be performed before the begining of the half-month of Isa (normally 28th November but you can check the runic astrology page for the exact date).
 At this point the solidifying force of this rune will set the course of the coming year – ready for birthing at the Winter Solstice when the rune Jera is at its peak.

 Preparing for the future

-Take a rune cloth (the one you see here is available for order in the casting cloths section of my shop).
-Using your preferred casting method (see my rune casting page for a simple method) lay out six runes.
+Using your preferred casting method lay out six runes.
 The three runes at the top of the spread represent your core strengths in the coming year, while those at the bottom represent personal weaknesses that may get you in trouble if you’re not careful.

 For this reading I like to ask Hel to bless the reading and lend her wisdom for the personal weaknesses/ challenges which I see as rising up through the layers of Wyrd to make themselves manifest within the future.
 I then ask Heimdal to assist me in selecting and interpreting the ‘strength’ runes above.